 Discharge Instructions for Open Hernia Repair

 You had a procedure called open hernia repair.
-Also called a rupture, a hernia is a tear or weakness in the wall of the belly.
-This weakness may be present at birth.
+A hernia is a tear or weakness in the wall of the belly.
+You may be born with this weakness.
 Or it can be caused by the wear and tear of daily living.
 Hernias may get worse with time or with physical stress.
 But surgery can help repair the weakness and eliminate symptoms.

 Activity after surgery